larsks/rhel-osp-upgrade-docs/upgrade-nova.md

-# Upgrading Nova
+# Nova upgrade steps

-1. On all hosts running Nova services:

-       openstack-service stop nova
-       yum -d1 -y upgrade \*nova\*

-1. On your Nova API host:

-       openstack-db --service nova --update

-1. On all your hosts running Nova services:

-        openstack-service start nova
+If you want to perform a rolling upgrade of your compute hosts, [set Nova API version limits](config-nova.md#add) to allow your Juno compute hosts to inter-operate with your Kilo compute hosts and controllers.